deliveroo/deliveroo.engineering/_posts/2017-05-12-how-to-un-rickroll-yourself.md

 ....rubygems.org..../versions:webrickroll 0.0.1,0.0.2 127bf6111dbdf0f2a7c57c2d03b2d035
 ```

 Unfortunately it appears these are just caches of the master list of all gems.
-Out of interest, these are gems that intercept links via a middleware and hijack them so you can 'fully enjoy the benefits and wonders of Rick Astley'.
+Out of interest, [these gems](https://github.com/eadonj/rickrolling_roulette) intercept links via a middleware and hijack them so you can 'fully enjoy the benefits and wonders of Rick Astley'.

 I am starting to run out of ideas.
 I decide I need a consistent reproduction steps.
 All complex bugs are solved by finding exact steps to reproduce.